 Exmouth is a popular surfing spot.
 The best Exmouth surf spots are Dunes Beach and Hunters.

-Dunes is the more popular surf break for experienced surfers and located about 20 km north of Exmouth.
+Dunes is the more popular surf break for experienced surfers and is located about 20 km north of Exmouth.
 A little bit further along the Cape is Hunters, which is a popular spot to learn to surf from the beach.

 The best time for surfing in Exmouth is from July to October.